 Service Category Description Disable scanning Select Disable scanning check box to disable ARM scanning when this rule is triggered.
 The selection of Disable scanning applies only if ARM scanning is enabled.
-For more information, see Configuring Radio Settings on page 263.
+For more information, see Configuring Radio Settings on page 261 .
 DSCP tag Select the DSCP tag check box to specify a DSCP value to prioritize traffic when this rule is triggered.
 Specify a value within the range of 0-63.
 To assign a higher priority, specify a higher value.
 802.1p priority Select the 802.1p priority check box to specify an 802.1p priority.
 Specify a value between 0 and 7.
 To assign a higher priority, specify a higher value.
+NOTE: This parameter is applicable only for VLAN tagged frames.